dkotik/htadaptor/README.md

     // ... myInputStruct is passed in already validated
     // ... the fields of myInputStruct will be populated with
     // ... the contents of `request.Body` with overrides
-    //     from sources the below in their given order:
+    //     from sources below in their given order:
   },
   htadaptor.WithPathValues("slug"),           // (1) URL routing path
   htadaptor.WithQueryValues("search"),        // (2) URL query